 Tailor your training towards equipment that offers less bend and strain on your knees.
 Exercise bikes are not terrible, but you need to proceed with caution.
 While there is not a tone of strain on your back or knees, the fact that you are riding in one position over and over again could cause some wear and tear problems with your joints.

-No matter if it is your arms, knees, back, or another body part, one way to regain your health is to make time for some easy exercises.
-A few tips about workouts when in different types of pain:
+Whether it’s pain in your arms, knees, back, or another body part, one way to regain your health is to make time for some easy exercises.
+Here are a few tips about workouts when in different types of pain:

-- Workouts also have many benefits including improving your mental well-being, alleviating stress
+- Workouts also have many benefits including improving your mental well-being and alleviating stress

-- Don’t focus on working out one particular muscle – a good home work out will work out all the muscle in your upper and lower body
+- Don’t focus on working out one particular muscle – a good home work out will work out all the muscles in your upper and lower body

 - Keep at it – home equipment and exercise machines don’t do any good if you give up